BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 Push successful
 </pre>

 Once the build is complete let's inspect the `ImageStream`.
-To do so click on the `Builds -> ImageStreams` item in the left menu then choose `myapp` and select `YAML` or run `oc get is/myapp -o yaml`.
+To do so click on the `Builds -> ImageStreams` item in the left menu then choose `myapp` and select `YAML` or run `oc -n [-dev] get is/myapp -o yaml`.
 You should see something similar to the following:

 ![imagestream](images/image-management/imagestream.png)